valkey-io/valkey-rfc/ValkeyJSON.md

 Member isWriteMode indicates READ/WRITE mode, which is automatically set based on the entry point method being invoked, which is getValues, setValues or deleteValues.

-Insert and update is implemented as a 2-phase operation that splits the write operation into two calls - prepareSetValues and commit, where prepareSetValues does not change the Valkey data.
+Insert and update are implemented as a 2-phase operation that splits the write operation into two calls - prepareSetValues and commit, where prepareSetValues does not change the Valkey data.
 The purpose of having a 2-phase write is to be able to discard the write operation if certain conditions are not satisfied.